aspectlab/flippingmatisse/README.md

 This step is done using Python code which makes use of TensorFlow.
 You can simply run `flipping.ipynb` (or flipping.py) which will generate feature vectors and a distance matrix based on a pre-trained model.
 The results are stored in Matlab file called `output.mat`.
 To train your own model instead, adjust the flag `TRAIN_MODE = True` at the top of the Python code.

 ## Use distance matrix to compute suggested flips, and generate original/flipped mosaics.
 This step is done using Matlab.
+Assuming you have followed the prior step and generated the distance matrix, you can generate a list of suggested flips via the command:
+`[uniqueEds, editions, flip] = find_flips(D, fnames);`<br>
+which stores the suggested flips in the `flips` variable.
+Then, you can batch generate image mosiacs comparing original/flipped versions by typing
+`mkdir mosaics`
+`tile_shuffle('data/matisse_grey/', 'mosiacs', fnames, uniqueEds, editions, flip)`

 Authors: L. Lackey, A. Grootveld, K. Aguilar, A.G.
 Klein